vijayanajay/stock_rule_based/stories/story_007_implement_sqlite_persistence.md

 - [x] CLI integration is working without disrupting the existing workflow.
 - [x] Configuration is updated to support the database location.
 - [x] A comprehensive test suite with ≥90% coverage is implemented.
-- [ ] All tests are passing, including integration tests.
+- [x] All tests are passing, including integration tests.
 - [x] MyPy strict mode compliance is achieved.
 - [x] Performance is acceptable for expected data volumes.
 - [x] Error handling covers edge cases like file permissions.
 - [x] Documentation is updated for persistence functions.
-- [ ] Manual testing of the full CLI workflow with persistence is complete.
+- [❌] Manual testing of the full CLI workflow with persistence is complete.
+  - **BLOCKED**: Runtime issues prevent successful end-to-end testing
+  - Configuration format mismatch and vectorbt API issues discovered
+  - Zero strategies found due to minimum trades threshold (need investigation)
-- [ ] Code review is completed, focusing on adherence to hard rules.
+- [❌] Code review is completed, focusing on adherence to hard rules.
+  - **PENDING**: Waiting for runtime issues resolution

 ## Validation Approach